-Risk Type Risk Climate-related Risk Timeframe Description Potential Financial Impact Mitigation Strategy Transition Risks Policy and Legal S,M,L Imposition of new climate change regulations such as carbon taxes, emissions quotas or SAF mandates Increase in operating costs and fares which could reduce travel demand Regular engagement with civil aviation authorities and government bodies on climate change and decarbonisation plans for the aviation industry Monitor emerging regulations around the world to understand the risks to our business operations Develop a climate strategy outlining our approach to the latest generation aircraft, operational improvements, SAF and carbon offsetting Commence discussions with fuel suppliers to ensure SAF supply availability in the region Set an internal carbon price to forecast the cost of carbon offsetting Exposure to litigation Due to the long-term nature of our climate strategy, litigation related to 'greenwashing' or similar accusations could arise Communicate our sustainability strategy transparently and accurately to stakeholders New sustainability reporting requirements Increase in reporting costs, including manpower expenses, measuring tools and audit fees Leverage existing technology tools to meet new reporting requirements.
+Risk Type Risk Timeframe Climate-related Risk Description Potential Financial Impact Mitigation Strategy Transition Policy Risks Legal Policy and Legal S,M,L Imposition of new climate change regulations such as carbon taxes, emissions quotas or SAF mandates Increase in operating costs and fares which could reduce travel demand Regular engagement with civil aviation authorities and government bodies on climate change and decarbonisation plans for the aviation industry Monitor emerging regulations around the world to understand the risks to our business operations Develop a climate strategy outlining our approach to the latest generation aircraft, operational improvements, SAF and carbon offsetting Commence discussions with fuel suppliers to ensure SAF supply availability in the region Set an internal carbon price to forecast the cost of carbon offsetting Exposure to litigation Due to the long-term nature of our climate strategy, litigation related to 'greenwashing' or similar accusations could arise Communicate our sustainability strategy transparently and accurately to stakeholders New sustainability reporting requirements Increase in reporting costs, including manpower expenses, measuring tools and audit fees Leverage existing technology tools to meet new reporting requirements.
 Use available internal resources to undertake internal assurance before progressing to external assurance Technology L New technology developed to deliver low-carbon solutions such as zero emission aircraft may result in asset value loss of existing aircraft and equipment becoming obsolete New investments needed to upgrade fleet and equipment Negotiate aircraft order contracts that allow for upgrades of unfulfilled deliveries Enhance fleet management strategy to build flexibilities in the lease contract

-Risk Type Risk Timeframe Climate-related Risk Description Potential Financial Impact Mitigation Strategy Transition Risks (continued) Market S,M,L Travellers and businesses respond to climate change by reducing their travel frequency Lower demand for air travel will impact revenue Communicate the Company's strategy to lower our carbon emissions transparently to passengers M,L High SAF prices with low supply in the region High SAF prices of up to 5 times of the conventional jet A1 fuel would negatively impact our operating costs.
+Risk Timeframe Climate-related Risk Description Potential Financial Impact Mitigation Strategy Transition Risks (continued) Market S,M,L Travellers and businesses respond to climate change by reducing their travel frequency Lower demand for air travel will impact revenue Communicate the Company's strategy to lower our carbon emissions transparently to passengers M,L High SAF prices with low supply in the region High SAF prices of up to 5 times of the conventional jet A1 fuel would negatively impact our operating costs.
 Lobby governments to provide SAF incentives before mandates Reputation S,M,L Negative brand impact of being seen as not responding sufficiently to climate crisis Guests may choose a competitor perceived as being more sustainable and investors may divest.
-Financial institutions may also impose a premium on interest rates Invest in fuel efficiency initiatives and communicate decarbonisation efforts actively as part of the Company's communication strategy Physical Risks Acute S,M, L Increased frequency of turbulence and wind velocities Extremely high or low temperatures that can render aircraft inoperable Increase in cost of flight delays and cancellations Increase in cost of fuel consumption due to impacted aircraft performance Operate seasonal schedules for high-risk routes S,M,L Increased frequency and severity of climate events such as typhoons, heatwaves and floods Cost of asset damage, increase in insurance premiums and revenue loss due to travel disruption Maintain robust business continuity plans and dynamic planning schedules at affected hubs Chronic L Ensure business continuity plans are effective and up to date Operate at airports adequately shielded from extreme weather events
+Financial institutions may also impose a premium on interest rates Invest in fuel efficiency initiatives and communicate decarbonisation efforts actively as part of the Company's communication strategy Physical Risks Acute S,M, L Increased frequency of turbulence and wind velocities Extremely high or low temperatures that can render aircraft inoperable Increase in cost of flight delays and cancellations Increase in cost of fuel consumption due to impacted aircraft performance Operate seasonal schedules for high-risk routes S,M,L Increased frequency and severity of climate events such as typhoons, heatwaves and floods Cost of asset damage, increase in insurance premiums and revenue loss due to travel disruption Maintain robust business continuity plans and dynamic planning schedules at affected hubs Chronic L Longer-term changes in weather patterns that result in rising sea levels rendering some airports inoperable Higher airport charges at new facilities built to replace at-risk airports, and lower travel demand if new airports are far from city centres Ensure business continuity plans are effective and up to date Operate at airports adequately shielded from extreme weather events